jundalisay/superb/content/en/research/confucius/analects/chapter-1.md

 {{< /r >}}

 {{< r a="Tsz-Kin" >}}
-Tsz-k'in asked his fellow disciple Tsz-kung=  "When our Master comes to this or that State, he learns without fail how it is being governed.
+Tsz-k'in asked his fellow disciple Tsz-kung: "When our Master comes to this or that State, he learns without fail how it is being governed.
 Does he investigate matters? or are the facts given him?"
 {{< /r >}}

 {{< r a="Tsz-kung" >}}